jaredly/jnew/test/posts/practical-comparison-of-ai-agents.md

 ### GPT 4.1

 - I had to discard a session because it totally failed due to a syntax error that it introduced in the schema (it ended up deleting several entities from the file).
-- It did well with the `Vote` entity, but when I asked it to add support for a "super admin" role, there were several issues: first, it tried to add the field to the `Artwork` entity, not the `Artist` entity, and when I corrected it, it removed the errand field, again failed to add it to the `Artist` entity, but told me that it had completed the task (when it had not)
+- It did well with the `Vote` entity, but when I asked it to add support for a "super admin" role, there were several issues: first, it tried to add the field to the `Artwork` entity, not the `Artist` entity, and when I corrected it, it removed the errant field, again failed to add it to the `Artist` entity, but told me that it had completed the task (when it had not)

 ### Gemini 2.5 Pro